HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 we see a repeating pattern that is much wider than the real spacing of our cells.

-![](fig/aliasing.png){alt="Top - a diagram of six round cells (blue, 5 micrometre wide) overlaid by a 10 micrometre pixel grid.
+![](fig/aliasing.png){alt="Top - a diagram of six round cells (blue, 5 micrometre wide) overlaid by a misaligned 10 micrometre pixel grid.
-Bottom - the equivalent image with a grayscale colormap" width="80%"}
+Bottom - the equivalent image with a grayscale colormap - the cells appear as a line of alternating 20 micrometre wide gray and white rectangles (4 in total)." width="80%"}

 This is an example of aliasing where a high frequency detail in the image (the repeating pattern of small cells) is aliased to give a false lower frequency